 CFJC’s Community Leadership Development (CLD) program grew out of our successful Mothers Taking Action (MTA) pilot project.
 MTA was comprised of food stamp-eligible mothers committed to improving the health of their families and communities.
 CFJC trained MTA Peer Leaders to facilitate small group dialogue sessions and maintain a safe and comfortable environment.
 Among other outcomes, the trainings and networking resulted in mothers organizing walking clubs, working with fellow residents to start a community garden, and the development of a team of community leaders committed to taking action to improve health in their local neighborhoods.

-CFJC is discussing CLD with communities in Hawaii and Georgia as well as providing technical assistance to Health Departments across California.
-Our focus is to connect the innate skills of community members to a process by which to make systemic change.
-CFJC believes that we are being successful when the wealth of community is measured by the health of its people and that food actually nourishes people instead of enriching corporations.
+CFJC provides trainings and technical assistance to Local Health Departments and their partners across California.
+Our focus is on authentically engaging with communities as partners to achieve better health outcomes.
+CFJC believes that we are being successful when the wealth of community is measured by the health of its people.

 Platform of CFJC Training and Technical Assistance Services

-Please contact Christina at firstname.lastname@example.org if any of these trainings are of interest.
+Please contact Courtney at firstname.lastname@example.org if any of these trainings are of interest.